And you can be on with us by calling 800-282-2882.

 Oh, very great.

-And that is one of the issues that we uh have to face, and and you're pointing out in the book that there's some issues that uh that go beyond discrimination that's devastating for black folks.
+And you're pointing out in the book that there's some issues that go beyond discrimination.

 If you're waiting for the end of racism, my goodness, you might rate for all time.

-You and I would be long ago under the dirt, you know what I'm saying?
+You and I would be long ago under the dirt.

-Uh he was accused for uh being self-hating.
+He was accused of being self-hating.

-But you know, facts are facts.
+But, you know, facts are facts.

 If Bill Cosby had never spoken a word, Walter Williams, the facts would still be the facts.